Corner Reflector Plasmonic Nanoantennas for Enhanced Single-Photon Emission

 \section{Results and Discussion}

 An initial analysis was performed on the isolated dipole-NP feeder problem.
-This permits the full evaluation of the impact on the emitter properties of the incorporation of the CR.
-To this end, a series of FDTD calculations were performed on the geometry displayed on Fig. \ref{fig::geometry} in the absence of the metal sheets defining the CR.
+This permitted the full evaluation of the impact on the emitter properties of the incorporation of the CR.
+To this end, a series of FDTD calculations were performed on the geometry displayed in Figure \ref{fig::geometry} in the absence of the metal sheets defining the CR.

-The resonances in the spectral responses of NPs are responsible for their characteristic colors and their intensities and frequencies depend on the particle size, shape and the dielectric properties of the surrounding medium.
-Fig. \ref{fig::resonancias} displays the resonances calculated from the emission spectrum of the corresponding NPs coupled to the dipole emitter.
-For gold NPs surrounded by air, the calculations show a negligible displacement of the plasmon resonance for the range of sizes considered in accordance with previous calculations \cite{liz}.
-Furthermore, The spectral shift of the resonance with the particle size correlate well with the red-shift of the resonance as the particle size is increased observed in measurements performed for colloidal suspensions of silver NPs of sizes varying between $60$ and $80$ nm in \cite{alqadi,qin}.
+The resonances in the spectral responses of NPs are responsible for their characteristic colors, and their intensities and frequencies depend on the particle size, shape, and the dielectric properties of the surrounding medium.
+Figure \ref{fig::resonancias} displays the resonances calculated from the emission spectrum of the corresponding NPs coupled to the dipole emitter.
+For gold NPs surrounded by air, the calculations show a negligible displacement of the plasmon resonance for the range of sizes considered, which is in accordance with previous calculations \cite{liz}.
+Furthermore, the spectral shift of the resonance with the particle size correlates well with the redshift of the resonance, as increased particle size was observed in measurements performed for colloidal suspensions of silver NPs of sizes varying between $60$ and $80$ nm in \cite{alqadi,qin}.
 To obtain the data in Figure \ref{fig::resonancias}, the smooth spectra from FDTD simulations were Nyquist interpolated to increase the spectral resolution without altering the information contained in the original data.

 Figure \ref{fig::silverNPs} displays the results obtained for the normalized factors $f_R$ and $f_L$ obtained from FDTD calculations for silver NPs of diameter $d$ coupled to a dipole emitter at a distance $s$ and perpendicular to a spherical NP.
 Particle sizes between $d=30$ and $80$ nm were considered, as well as dipole separations ranging from $s=5$ nm to $s=30$ nm.
 The plots display data collected at the resonance and at the target wavelength of \mbox{$\lambda_{Ag}=450$ nm}.
 The corresponding results for gold NPs with their target wavelength at $\lambda_{Au}=600$ nm are shown in Figure \ref{fig::goldNPs}.
 In this case, the calculations were performed for the same range of parameters $d$ and $s$.

 \unskip